What is pricing?

 - Cons: This pricing strategy can be difficult to implement, depending on your stores’ physical locations and target customers.
 If customers are price sensitive and have several other options to purchase similar products, the strategy won’t be effective.
 This is why it’s crucial to understand your target customers and do market research.

-FURTHER READING: Learn how to conduct market research so you can better understand how to price your products, your target customers, and quirks of your chosen niche.
+Read more: Learn how to conduct market research so you can better understand how to price your products, identify your target customers, and discover the quirks of your chosen niche.

 Anchor pricing is another product pricing strategy retailers have used to create a favorable comparison.
 Essentially, a retailer lists both a discounted price and the original price to establish the savings a consumer could gain from making the purchase.

 Creating this kind of reference pricing (placing the discounted and original prices side by side) triggers what’s known as the anchoring cognitive bias.
 In a study from economics professor Dan Ariely, students were asked to write down the last two digits of their Social Security number and then consider whether they would pay that amount for items they didn't know the value of, such as wine, chocolate, and computer equipment.

 Next, they were asked to bid for those items.
 Ariely found that students with a higher two-digit number submitted bids that were 60% to 120% higher than those with lower numbers.
 That’s due to the higher price “anchor,” i.e., their Social Security number.
 Consumers establish the original price as a reference point in their minds, then “anchor” to it and form their opinion of the listed marked-down price.